esper-io/console_docs/docs/miscellaneous/logout.md

 ## How to Logout From Esper?

-Click on the user profile icon at the top right of the console.
+Click on the user profile icon at the top right of the Console.
 Select the ‘Log out’ option from the drop-down.

-**Note**: The USer profile is a static component for the console.
-It can be accessed from all the console screens.
+**Note**: The USer profile is a static component for the Console.
+It can be accessed from all the Console screens.